 Open banking makes banks more ‘Customer Centric’.
 With the unison of Banks, Fintech, and open source technologies, you can offer customers an exhaustive service portfolio, which will enhance customer satisfaction, loyalty, as well as revenue.

 Open Banking opens up a myriad of business opportunities for fintech companies to satisfy consumer requirements for improved services like managing personal finance, credit service accessibility via one unified application.
-Amidst growing competition of banking sector, a number popular banks are seeking a leverage in fintech for better CX.
+Amidst growing competition in the banking sector, a number of popular banks are seeking leverage in fintech for better CX.

 The Big Players Embracing Open Banking

-- Mastercard is another financial institution who has been vigorously unbundling its financial services into a myriad of component APIs, such as tokenization service that is powering Paypal’s merchant Braintree business.
+- Mastercard is another financial institution that has been vigorously unbundling its financial services into a myriad of component APIs, such as tokenization service that is powering Paypal’s merchant Braintree business.